-154. By regarding the world always as a magically-moving corpse or wooden figure, or like a dream or lightning or a cloud, the triple continuation4 is torn asunder and one is emancipated. (p.
+154. By regarding the world always as a magically-moving corpse or wooden figure (of a man), or like a dream or lightning or a cloud, the triple continuation4 is torn asunder and one is emancipated. (p.
 96)

-155. There is nothing here of thought-constructions, which is like a castle in the air; when they thus understand everything, there is nothing to know.
+155. There is nothing here of thought-constructions, which are like a castle in the air; when they understand everything thus, there is nothing to know.

 157. A world of multiplicities is a halo, a vision, a dream, and the city of the Gandharvas; it is a wheel made by a firebrand, a mirage; it is a nonentity, only an appearance to people.